oripress/oripress.github.io/_pages/about.md

 <!-- Hero Section -->
 <div class="hero-section">
   <div class="bio-text">
-    <p>I just defended my PhD and I'm on the industry job market.
-I'm interested in AI systems for novel algorithm discovery and science.
-Feel free reach out!</p>

     <p>Hi, I'm Ori!
 I'm a graduate student at the University of Tübingen and the International Max Planck Research School for Intelligent Systems (IMPRS-IS), working in <a href="https://bethgelab.org">Matthias Bethge's lab</a>.
 I'm interested in closing the gap between how machine learning models perform in known benchmarks versus their performance in more complicated real-world scenarios.</p>

     <p>During my PhD, I had the privilege of collaborating with <a href="https://www.ravid-shwartz-ziv.com/">Ravid Shwartz-Ziv</a>, <a href="http://yann.lecun.com/">Yann LeCun</a>, and <a href="https://ofir.io/">Ofir Press</a>.</p>